 The first day she met Abir in Rajshahi was probably one of the most beautiful days of Sneha's life.
 Or perhaps the most beautiful day she would ever have, until the day she died.
 Even now, she still wants to think of it that way.
 There was nothing ugly on that day.
-It was all joy, all peace and a complete feeling of heaven.
+It was all joy, all peace, and a complete feeling of heaven.
+Landing from the afternoon flight on February 13, Sneha sat in the Hi-Ace sent by Hotel Grand River View and began quietly observing the neat little city as they drove.
+A few minutes after getting in the car, the driver asked her, Is this your first time in Rajshahi, madam?

-She had gone there twice before with Abba, maybe when she was in class seven or eight.
-She couldn’t recall clearly now, but it had to be around that time.
-The airport had a strange name- Shah Makhdum Airport.
-Surely it is named after a saint.
-But why didn’t she know about him?
 She felt annoyed at herself.
-If a district airport named after someone, he is undoubtedly important!
-How couldn't she know about a significant figure of her own country?
-Sneha genuinely couldn't accept it.
-She called herself an idiot a few times and made a mental note- first thing at the hotel, look up about Mr. Makhdum.
+If a district airport is named after someone, he is undoubtedly important!
+How could she not know about a significant figure of her own country?
+Sneha genuinely could not accept it.
+She called herself an idiot a few times and made a mental note: first thing at the hotel, look up information about Mr. Makhdum.
 But the word itself, what did it mean?
 She needed to know that right then.
-A quick Google search came back immediately- Makhdum meant religious leader or teacher.
-And along with it, she learned that Shah Makhdum's real name wasn’t actually that, he’d been called Makhdum in that region, But his real name was Abdul Quddus Jalaluddin.
+A quick Google search came back immediately: Makhdum meant religious leader or teacher.
+And along with it, she learned that Shah Makhdum's real name was not actually that; he had been called Makhdum in that region, but his real name was Abdul Quddus Jalaluddin.

-Abir wrote back immediately- Take rest.
-I’ve an official dinner tonight.
-Can't avoid it.
-I will try to come early morning tomorrow.
-Sneha hummed, “sokal theke raater sheshe thako amar pashe...tatatta ta tararaa…tararaa rara rara rara rara” and replied- no worries!
-Don't stress, Sir.
-But Abir kept stressing anyway, texting every little while to ask what she was doing, what she’d eaten, whether everything was okay, whether the hotel was fine.
-Then he saw her story, a photo of a whisky glass and again texted- don’t drink too much.
+Sneha’s heart filled with a strange happiness.
+She tried to think, why!
+Then she realized that she was in the same city where Abir was also somewhere.
+Whether they met or not, or whenever they met, she was now in the same city.
+Humming Level Five’s song, “Tumi shamne nei, tao tumi vasho… moner maajhe lukiye ektukhani haaso...” she typed back: Yes, sir!
+I'm in the hotel.
+Abir wrote back immediately: Take rest.
+I've an official dinner tonight.
+I can't avoid it.
+I'll try to come early morning tomorrow.
+Sneha hummed, "sokal theke raater sheshe thako amar pashe... tatatta ta tararaa… tararaa rara rara rara rara” and replied: “No worries!
+Do not stress, Sir.”
+But Abir kept stressing anyway, texting every little while to ask what she was doing, what she had eaten, whether everything was okay, and whether the hotel was fine.
+Then he saw her story- a photo of a whiskey glass and again texted: Don't overdo.
 Save some for tomorrow.
-Sneha laughed at that and typed it out too- Ha Ha Ha!
+Sneha laughed at that and typed it out, too: “Ha Ha Ha!”

 From evening until late into the night, they stayed by the Padma.
 Sitting beside each other in the quiet, they held each other’s hands the entire time, saying nothing and needing nothing more.
 They turned silence itself into something deeply enjoyable.
-Someday Abir might be gone, but this memory of sitting here beside each other, would bring Sneha joy.
+Someday Abir might be gone, but this memory of sitting here beside each other would bring Sneha joy.
 Or perhaps, she thought, tremendous pain.
 Even with him right there beside her, that thought pulled her inward, past the quiet of the riverbank and into a deeper, darker quiet of her own.

 Aro kichhukhon ki robe bondhu